kgridou/french-jobs-scraper/docs/DOCKER_COMPOSE_FIX.md

 # Before
 image: bitnami/spark:3.5

 # After
-image: bitnami/spark:3.5.1
+image: bitnami/spark:3.5.3
 ```

 **Why:**
-- The `bitnami/spark:3.5` tag doesn't exist in Docker Hub
+- The `bitnami/spark:3.5` and `3.5.1` tags don't exist in Docker Hub
-- Available versions are like 3.5.1, 3.5.0, etc.
+- Available versions are like 3.5.3, 3.5.6-1, etc.
+- Using `bitnami/spark:3.5.3` which is a confirmed available tag
 - This prevents the "manifest unknown" error

 ## Updated docker-compose.yml Structure